DaveParillo/cisc187-reader/docs/_sources/class-II-functions/overloads.rst.txt

 .. code-block:: cpp

-   struct Record
+   struct package
    {
        std::string name;
        unsigned int floor;
        double weight;
    };

-   inline bool operator<(const Record& lhs, const Record& rhs) {
+   inline bool operator<(const package& lhs, const package& rhs) {
       // parameters passed to each tie must be in the same order
       // or this will always return false